 Parcels, a Lagrangian ocean analysis framework, was considerably improved since version 0.9, allowing to read data from multiple fields discretised on different grids and grid types.
 In particular, a new interpolation scheme for curvilinear C-grids was developed and implemented into Parcels v2.0.
-This article described this new interpolation as well as the other schemes available in Parcels, including A-, B- and C- staggered grids, rectilinear and curvilinear horizontal meshes and z- and s- vertical levels.
-Numerous features were implemented, including meta field objects, which were described here.
+This article described this new interpolation as well as the other schemes available in Parcels, including A-, B- and C- variable distributions, rectilinear and curvilinear horizontal grids and z- and svertical levels.
+Different features were implemented, including meta field objects, which were described here.